ArceusOmkar7/image_upload_thing/README.md

 # image-upload-thing
 This app lets you host a backend and upload things to it.
+It is made using ReactJS as frontend and ExpressJS as backend.

 _Frontend currently only working with images_